 One of the most emotional and dramatic moments in Yankee Stadium history came in October, 2001 when President George W. Bush threw out the first pitch in the World Series, joining Mayor Rudolph Giuliani in special ceremonies mourning the 3,000 lives lost in the horrific 9/11 terrorist attacks.
 Prior to the the 2002 season, the infield was lowered by about 16 inches, when they installed a new sand-based turf drainage system which obviated the need for an old-fashioned runoff system.

 In June 2005 it was announced that the Yankees had reached a firm agreement with city and state officials to build a new stadium on the north side of where the present stadium stands.
 The ceremonial groundbreaking took place on August 16, 2006, the 58th anniversary of the death of Babe Ruth, and construction neared completion during the latter months of the 2008 season.
 In the final game played in Yankee Stadium, September 21, 2008, Yogi Berra, Whitey Ford, Reggie Jackson, and many other former Yankees made a guest appearance, and the Bronx Bombers beat the Baltimore Orioles, 7-3.
-Yankee Stadium was used to film a movie during the first half of 2009, after which demolition slowly got underway.
-The harsh winter weather delayed the completion of the grim task, but by Opening Day on April 13, 2010, all of the grandstand and most of the exterior structure were already gone.
-By the summer, nothing will be left but "photographs and memories."
+During the second half of 2009 the grim task of demolition slowly got underway, and by Opening Day on April 13, 2010, all of the grandstand and most of the exterior structure were already gone.
+By the summer, nothing was left but "photographs and memories."

 SOURCES: Lowry (1992, 2006); Pastier (2007); USA Today Sports Weekly "Yankee Stadium Keepsake Edition" (2008); Gershman (1993); Spink (1947); Kahn (1954); Durant (1974); Ward and Burns (1994); Phil Pepe, The Yankees: An Authorized History of the New York Yankees (2003); Robinson and Jennison (2004); Gary Hermalyn and Anthony C.Greene, Yankee Stadium 1923-2008 (2009)